 Google Zurich’s onsite breastfeeding advisor throughout the opening of new breastfeeding and parenting facilities, providing employees and visitors with support and advice.

 Working alongside paediatricians, psychologists, gynaecologists, midwives, speech pathologists, paediatric dieticians, osteopaths, ENT surgeons, etc.

 “I just reached 6 months of exclusively breastfeeding my little one and wouldn’t have made it this far without Johanna’s incredible help and support.
 She not only has a wealth of knowledge to share in a very approachable way, but she also knows how to do this in a truly caring and genuine way that makes you feel comfortable and positive about your situation.
 My only change is wishing I knew about her before my birth to be better prepared.”

 Originally from Australia, I now live in Zürich Switzerland with my husband and two growing boys (now aged 6 and 9).

 My passion for breastfeeding support began after experiencing the personal trauma of being unable to feed my children in the way I had always expected, hoped and dreamed.
 So now, after many years of very intense studying, my goal is to be able to give women what I wasn’t able to find: real answers, and real evidence, while supporting women when they are often at their most vulnerable.

-I love writing, my piano and guitar, huge hot baths, my little flower garden, and doing crosswords with my man.
-I definitely do not love flying, oysters, and judgmental attitudes.
+I love writing, painting, my piano and guitar, huge hot baths, my little flower garden, and doing crosswords with my lovely man.
+I definitely do not love aeroplanes, oysters, or judgmental attitudes.
 After camping and cycling around Europe for a year, I’m quite happy to avoid these two activities for the near future!

 I thought breastfeeding aversion, or nursing aversion and agitation, was something that only inflicted pregnant mothers.
 And I’m not pregnant, so why have I had